 All library services are available online through the online resource LIRN.
 This resource provides full access to the ProQuest database and several other learning resources.
 Access to LIRN is available for all students, faculty, and staff through the learning management system, Moodle.

 Curriculum Committee

-The Masgutova Graduate School's academic curriculum is overseen by the Graduate School Curriculum Committee, comprising full- and part-time faculty and staff members of the Graduate School.
+The Masgutova Graduate School's academic curriculum is overseen by the Graduate School Curriculum Committee, which consists of full- and part-time faculty and staff members.

 Assessment and Student Learning